gbarkerz/MobileGridGames/README.md

 ***Showing portions of the picture on each square***: The first attempt at showing portions of a picture on each square was achieved by scaling the entire picture into each square, and then applying an X and Y translation such that only the appropriate portion of the image was shown in the square.
 Technically this worked, but the performance of the app was unusably slow.

 So the approach changed to have only the specific portion of the overall image set as the image on each square.
 This involved generating 15 cropped images from the original image.
 I'm not aware of a native Xamarin image editor which can do this, so I used the [SyncFusion Image Editor](https://help.syncfusion.com/xamarin/image-editor/overview).
 Through a series of calls to the SfImageEditor's ToggleCrop(), Crop(), Save(), and Reset(), the appropriate portions of the original image were set on the squares, leaving the original image file unaffected.
-It seems that some of the calls need to be run on the UI thread, and I really don't understand the SfImageEditor's threading model, but the desired result seemed to be acheived.
+It seems that some of the calls need to be run on the UI thread, and I really don't understand the SfImageEditor's threading model, but the desired result seemed to be achieved.
 I expect this code will be updated once I learn more about best practices for the SfImageEditor.

 Note: My use of the SfImageEditor control is covered by the [Syncfusion Community Licence](https://www.syncfusion.com/products/communitylicense).
-If you were to consider using the contol, you'd use whatever licence is appropriate for you and add your own licence key to the code.
+If you were to consider using the control, you'd use whatever licence is appropriate for you and add your own licence key to the code.

 ***Size of Text***: As part of this exploration into accessibility, there is no hard-coded sizing of text or containers anywhere in the code.
 This is very deliberate, in order to reduce the risk of text being clipped when some UI scaling is applied.
 The height of text shown in the grid squares is relative to the height of the grid row containing the square.
 The height of text shown in the Settings window is set by the system, and the window uses a ScrollView to ensure all content can be reached when text is shown as its maximum size.
 As a result, all text is viewable in the game even when the game's in-app text size setting and the system's Font size and Display size settings are all at their maximum values.